 Take Breaks

-It might sound counterproductive when we talk about how to manage time effectively to talk about breaks.
+It might sound counterproductive when we talk about how to use time effectively to talk about breaks.
 But they are very helpful in keeping you sane.

 It takes me back to the days when I was an engineer at my first job.
 The most challenging time for me used to be the afternoons, right after lunch!
 I was smart- or so I told myself!
 I used to force myself to work, only to realize that I would be stuck at the same line of code for hours together and the reasons being as small as I had made a spelling error!